artoftheless/artoftheless.github.io/_posts/2020-04-24-avoid-multitasking-regain-your-focus.md

 - **Plan, plan, plan** : Every morning I settle down with a cup of tea and plan my day.
 I write down a list of things that I need to get done : meetings that I need to go to, emails that need attention, code that needs to be written, etc. On a subconscious level, I have my day mapped out and I can handle surprises much more easily.
 - **Pomodoro Technique** : By working in sprints of 20 mins, you will find it easier to concentrate on just one task without all the distractions and context switching.
 - **Unplug** : Turn off all your email alerts, smart phone alerts, alarms, and work on your task with complete concentration.
 It could be for just 20 mins – but do it!
 - **Say no**  : I have learned to say "no" - politely with cause.
 There is no reason to burden myself with more than I can handle.
 That way, I don't make promises that I cannot keep!
+And the side benefit is that people understand that they can't take advantage of me.

+### How about you?

 I am very curious about how multitasking has helped/affected your personal life and what you’ve done about it.
 So please let me know in the comments section.

+Until next time, live in love and blessings!